Luigi-Ranno/Chessboard_Patterns/README.md

 The code in this repo was written with the aid of agentic tools (Antigravity).
 If you find any bugs, or have any features or suggested improvements, please contact Luigi Ranno.

-With no effort, you can also try generating mesmerizing patterns like the following, which is caused by the battle of Knight vs Stag + King vs Ferz + Wazir:
+With no effort, you can also generate mesmerizing patterns like the following, which is caused by the battle of Knight vs Stag + King vs Ferz + Wazir:
 ![Inv-Spiral_Knight_VS_Stag_King_VS_Ferz_Wazir_N=1000](examples/Inv-Spiral_Knight_VS_Stag_King_VS_Ferz_Wazir_N=1000.png)